 Download that map from above and use your Google GPS to help you navigate these trail JUST IN CASE.

-2) These 3 trail heads all lead to the same area of Coyote Gulch (the rope descent area):
+2) 2 of the trail heads (option A and B) all lead to the same descent area of Coyote Gulch (rope climb may be needed):

 2 of the trails take you to the top of the Jacob Hamlin Arch and from the entire Gulch area and the 3rd option will take you the bottom of it to climb out of the Gulch.
 This area is the only spot where it’s realistically possible to hike down to it.
 Every other area is just a drop and impossible to hike down through.

 There’s one problem though:

 3) You’re going to have to climb down to Coyote Gulch (Near Jacob Hamblin Arch):

 But if you are someone who is ready to risk it (and many do), bring at least 200 feet of rope with you to use.
 There are people who claim that you don’t need the rope to scale down into Coyote Gulch, but everyone I talked to said it is best to have it handy just in case.